dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR23.md

 2 Using Symbol Table Entries.
 As new objects are created, you can assign the names of symbol table entries to various properties of an object so that it inherits the symbol table entries' properties.
 You can change the value associated with the DXF group code 8 of an object to move the object between layers, or even change the value associated to the DXF group code 2 of a block reference to change which block definition it inherits its geometry from.

+1『这里提供了一个知识点：其实可以通过修改 DXF 为 2 的点值对（块名），来更新图形。块名可以理解为继承某个块定义的名片。（2021-04-03）』

 3 Creating and Storing Information in a Custom Dictionary.
 Values assigned to variables in a drawing are temporary, but you can use custom dictionaries to persist values across drawing sessions.
 The values stored in a drawing can then be recovered by your programs after the drawing is closed and reopened, similar to how system variables work.

 NOTE: The steps in this exercise depend on the completion of the steps in the「Exercise: Creating, Querying, and Modifying Objects」section of Chapter 16.
 If you didn't complete these exercises, do so now or start with the `ch17_building_plan.dwg` and `ch17_utility.lsp` sample files available for download from www.sybex.com/go/autocadcustomization.
 These sample files should be placed in the MyCustomFiles folder within the Documents (or My Documents) folder, or the location you are using to store the LSP files.
-Once the files are stored on your system, remove ch17_ from the name of the LSP file.
+Once the files are stored on your system, remove `ch17_` from the name of the LSP file.

 #### 7.3.1 Revising the createlayer Function in utility.lsp